gardener/website-generator/README.md

 2. Open a new terminal.
 3. In the terminal, navigate to the folder where you cloned Docforge.
 4. Enter `export LOCAL_BUILD=1 && ./.ci/build`.
+> **Note:** This step is only for Windows.
+For MAC or Linux, you should call `make build`.
 5. In your system, open the folder where you cloned Docforge.
 6. Open the "bin" folder and copy the "docforge" file there.
-7. Paste the file into the folder containing the Hugo executable and
+7. Paste the file into the folder containing the Hugo executable.
-8. **Optional:** Rename the file to "docforge.exe".
+8. Add the binary in the PATH environment.

 ### Generate a Github token